 Vacations are a time to relax, enjoy yourself, and make memories with your loved ones.
 The last thing you need is for that time away to leave you deeply in debt and saddled with stress.
 That’s why a trip to a national park can be such a terrific destination: You’ll explore the great outdoors but can do so without breaking the bank, thanks to low fees, free activities, and the smart saving advice you learned here.

 Are you considering a week wandering around Yellowstone?
 Or maybe a weekend at a nearby park?
 Or just looking to stash some cash while you figure things out?
 We’re here for you!
 SoFi Checking and Savings offers eligible accounts a competitive APY.
 That means your money grows faster.
-And we are devoted to being fee-free, with no monthly or minimum-balance charges.
+And we are devoted to being account fee-free, with no monthly or minimum-balance charges.

 Photo credit: iStock/MargaretW